madebythink/craft-microsoft-365-mail-transport/README.md

 - Craft CMS 5.0+
 - PHP 8.0+
 - An Azure Active Directory account with permissions to create and manage App Registrations.
-- A licensed Office 365 mailbox to send email from.
+- A licensed Microsoft 365 mailbox to send email from.

 ## Installation